It still happens that someone says: „Oh, but female genital mutilation, that is an African practice.“ But it doesn’t happen all the time anymore.

-Change is possible.
-Only a few years ago no one in Iraq recognized the problem.
-Today, the practice has been outlawed in Northern Iraq, an awareness campaign by WADI is supported by the Kurdish Regional Government.
+But we also knew that change is possible.
+Today, the practice has been outlawed in Northern Iraq, an awareness campaign by WADI is supported by the Kurdish Regional Government und Unicef.
 FGM rates have been dropping rapidly in regions targeted by the campaign.
-A documentary by BBC and Guardian tells the Iraqi-Kurdish success story.

 Like us on Facebook and get regular updates.